Harold Willens

-Harold Willens (April 26, 1914 – March 17, 2003) was a Ukrainian-American businessman and political activist.
+Harold Willens (April 26, 1914 – March 17, 2003) was a Ukraine-born American businessman and political activist.
 Known for his advocacy of a bilateral nuclear weapons freeze, he was associated with the so-called Malibu Mafia who donated to liberal and progressive causes and politicians.
 Willens provided the Malibu base of the group by hosting meetings at his house on Malibu Beach.

 Willins co-founded the military reform Center for Defense Information in 1972.
 In 1978, he served on the United Nations Disarmament Commission.
 In 1982, Willens headed Proposition 12, a successful California ballot initiative calling for a bilateral nuclear weapons freeze between the US and the Soviet Union.

 Early life

 Willens was born in the Chernigov region of the Russian Empire on April 26, 1914, the son of a tailor and a garment worker.
-He and his Jewish family barely escaped death in the Kiev pogroms (1919), and in 1922 they settled as refugees in the US, initially in the Bronx.
+He and his Jewish family barely escaped death in the Kiev pogroms (1919), and in 1922 they settled as refugees in the U.S., initially in the Bronx.
 His sister Doris Willens was born in 1924.
 The family moved to Boyle Heights, Los Angeles, in 1927.
 In 1932, Willens graduated from Roosevelt High School.
 He took a job at a food market to help support his family during the Great Depression.
 He started a food business with his wife Grace.
 Leaving much of the business to her, he enrolled in English literature classes at the University of California, Los Angeles (UCLA).
 Willens graduated from UCLA with Phi Beta Kappa honors in 1939.